Garmin vs. Strava: Ride with GPS asked for Comment and…

 Take Out

 2025 has been a blockbuster year for sports tech.
-Even if Garmin were the only company in this field, it has produced enough good news tech stories (and a few salacious ones).
 In addition to tech stories, there has been legal intrigue from Apple vs. Massimo, Suunto vs. Garmin, and even Peloton transitioning its CEO.

 Someone could get sacked in a day or so, and everything could return to normal, or Garmin could turn off the workouts pipe to Strava.
 Bam.
 Strava is finished, and Ride with GPS could be there to pick up the pieces.